 At this time, patents prevent a generic Dulera (mometasone/formoterol) product from being manufactured.
-The earliest predictable date that a generic version of the drug could become available is January 2014, when the first patent expires.
+The earliest predictable date that a generic version of the drug could become available is July 2014, when the patent expires.
 However, lawsuits or other patents for specific uses of Dulera may delay the manufacturing of a generic version of the drug.

 Can I Buy Generic Dulera?Dulera® (mometasone/formoterol) is a prescription medication used for asthma treatment.
 It is used to control asthma or prevent asthma symptoms.
 It is not used to treat an asthma attack.